MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-error-handling-guidelines.md

 [!INCLUDE [actionable-errors-fix-it-actions](includes/include-actionable-errors-fix-it-actions.md)]

-An error message with Fix-it actions looks like this:
+<br>An error message with a Fix-it action looks like this:
 :::image type="content" source="media/error-dialog-fixit.png" alt-text="Error dialog with fix-it action":::

 For more information, see [Error messages with Fix-it actions](devenv-actionable-errors.md#fix-it-actions)